-Mexico In Mexico, Casa Sauza has been participating in a collaborative watershed initiative with other beverage manufacturing companies, to restore and protect the Santiago River Basin in the buffer zone of the natural protected area of Cerro Viejo through restoration against the loss of connectivity between forest and the lagoon due to the construction of a highway.
-Scotland In Scotland, the Peatland Water Sanctuary, a large-scale series of peatland restoration and conservation and watershed conservation projects, was launched in 2021.
+In Scotland, the Peatland Water Sanctuary, a large-scale series of peatland restoration and conservation and watershed conservation projects, was launched in 2021.
 We plan to invest more than \$4 million in the restoration and conservation of 1,300 hectares of peatlands by 2030, enough to produce the amount of peat that Beam Suntory harvests every year in making its Scotch whiskies on an ongoing basis.
 Through this activity, we will contribute to water quality, water retention function enhancement, and biodiversity conservation.
 Peatlands also contribute to GHG emission control, thanks to their ability to store carbon.

+France

-France In France, Suntory Beverage & Food Europe entered into a 20-year partnership for the conservation of water resources in 2017 with Grand Parc Miribel Jonage, a nature park located next to the Meyzieu Plant.
+In France, Suntory Beverage & Food Europe entered into a 20-year partnership for the conservation of water resources in 2017 with Grand Parc Miribel Jonage, a nature park located next to the Meyzieu Plant.
 This partnership conducts conservation activities in the forest spanning the Grand Parc Miribel Jonage and supports educational programs for children, in addition to protecting water resources and the natural environment near the plant as well as promoting cultivation activities with the local community.

+Spain

-Spain In Spain, Suntory Beverage & Food Europe engaged in ecosystem conservation activities with the cooperation of the local community, in the hope of revitalizing the ecosystem in and around the Júcar river near its plant in Carcagente.
+In Spain, Suntory Beverage & Food Europe engaged in ecosystem conservation activities with the cooperation of the local community, in the hope of revitalizing the ecosystem in and around the Júcar river near its plant in Carcagente.
 In addition, together with local universities and specialist institutions, we are conducting a hydrological survey for water source conservation activities in the Tagus River basin, centering on the Guajaraz reservoir, which is the Toledo Plant's water source.
+In addition, Suntory Beverage & Food Spain, a subsidiary of Suntory Beverage & Food Limited, has concluded an agreement on water source conservation activities with the city of Layos, Toledo, Spain.
+Beginning in January 2024, with help from local residents as well as experts and researchers in various fields, we initiated "Guardians del Tajo" (Guardians of the Tagus River) activities around the Guajaraz reservoir and the upper reaches of the reservoir, with the aim of improving water quality and biodiversity.